Elbridge Gerry: Constitutional Convention

-Gerry played a major role in the Constitutional Convention, held in Philadelphia during the summer of 1787.
+Gerry played a major role in the Constitutional Convention held in Philadelphia during the summer of 1787.
 In its deliberations, he consistently advocated for a strong delineation between state and federal government powers, with state legislatures shaping the membership of federal government positions.
 Gerry's opposition to popular election of representatives was rooted in part by the events of Shays' Rebellion in western Massachusetts in the year preceding the convention.
-Despite that position, he also sought to maintain individual liberties by providing checks on government power that might abuse or limit those freedoms.
+He also sought to maintain individual liberties by providing checks on government power that might abuse or limit those freedoms.

 He supported the idea that the Senate composition should not be determined by population; the view that it should instead be composed of equal numbers of members for each state prevailed in the Connecticut Compromise.
 The compromise was adopted on a narrow vote in which the Massachusetts delegation was divided, Gerry and Caleb Strong voting in favor.
 Gerry further proposed that senators of a state, rather than casting a single vote on behalf of the state, vote instead as individuals.
-Gerry was also vocal in opposing the Three-fifths Compromise, which counted slaves as three-fifths of a free person for the purposes of apportionment in the House of Representatives, whereas counting each slave individually would have given southern slave states a decided advantage.
+Gerry was also vocal in opposing the Three-fifths Compromise, which counted slaves as three-fifths of a person for the purposes of determining the number of each states' votes in the House of Representatives and the Electoral College.
+The Southern states wanted each slave to count as a full person, whereas the Northern states did not want them to count at all.
+Gerry asked, why should "blacks, who were property in the South", count toward representation "any more than the Cattle & horses of the North"?
 Gerry opposed slavery and said the constitution should have "nothing to do" with slavery so as "not to sanction it."

 Because of his fear of demagoguery and belief the people of the United States could be easily misled, Gerry also advocated indirect elections.
 Although he was unsuccessful in obtaining them for the lower house of Congress, Gerry did obtain such indirect elections for the Senate, whose members were to be selected by the state legislatures.
 Gerry also advanced numerous proposals for indirect elections of the President of the United States, most of them involving limiting the right to vote to the state governors and electors.

 Gerry was unhappy about the lack of enumeration of any specific individual liberties in the proposed constitution and generally opposed proposals that strengthened the central government.
 He was one of only three delegates who voted against the proposed constitution in the convention (the others were George Mason and Edmund Randolph), citing a concern about the convention's lack of authority to enact such major changes to the nation's system of government and to the constitution's lack of "federal features."
 Ultimately, Gerry refused to sign because of concerns over the rights of private citizens and the power of the legislature to raise armies and revenue.